 When flying with car seats — whether you plan to use your child’s car seat on the airplane or not — it’s far better to check the car seat at the gate than subject it to the rigors of the airport baggage system and 50 lb. suitcases traveling through it.
 (Remember, any car seat that’s been in even a low-speed accident should be replaced.)

 Fortunately, getting that one extra–and often cumbersome–item, AKA your car seat through the airport may be easier than you think.
-Here are seven ways to simplify getting your car seat through the airport.
+Here are the seven best ways to get your FAA-approved car seat through the airport.
 (Includes affiliate links–thanks for your support of this site!)

 1. Use a stroller or stroller frame

 Infant carrier car seats that “ride” on strollers as a “travel system” or on simple stroller frames are fantastic for travel.
-While your child still fits in his infant car seat (see recommended infant car seats for travel here), your best option may be to simply bring your infant-in-car-seat and stroller or stroller frame all to the gate.
+While your child still fits in his infant car seat (see recommended infant car seats for travel here), your best option may be to simply bring your baby in his car seat that attaches to the stroller (or stroller frame) all to the gate.

 If you will be using the car seat on an airplane, just check the stroller or stroller frame at the gate.
-Just ask for the necessary tag at the counter there.
+Ask for the necessary stroller tag at the counter there.

-If you are unexpectedly offered a free seat for your infant flying as a lap child (doesn’t happen as often as it used to, but it’s not entirely unheard of), you’ll have the car seat with you to use during your flight.
+If you are unexpectedly offered an empty seat on the flight for your infant flying as a lap child (doesn’t happen as often as it used to, but it’s not entirely unheard of), you’ll have the car seat with you to use during your flight.
+Just remember, car seats generally must be placed in a window seat or center of center rows.

 2. Use the handles of your travel stroller